opsfolio/resource-surveillance/README.md

 How to control the behavior of _Capturable Executables_ filenames:

-- `surveilr fs-walk --captured-exec-sql` Regexp(s) control which files are considered capturable executables who output will be captured and executed as "SQL batch"
+- `surveilr ingest --captured-fs-exec-sql` Regexp(s) control which files are considered capturable executables who output will be captured and executed as "SQL batch"
-- `surveilr fs-walk --capture-exec` Regexp(s) control which files are considered capturable executables
+- `surveilr ingest --capture-fs-exec` Regexp(s) control which files are considered capturable executables

 Full diagnostics of STDIN, STDOUT, STDERR, etc. are present in the `ur_session_path_fs_entry` row for all scripts as they're encountered.
 If you